Christ is Our High Priest

 The doctrine of baptisms

-There is only one baptism applicable to Christians today (Ephesians 4:4-6), though the New Testament refers to several that had limited application and are no longer in effect.
-It is important that Christians understand the role the various baptisms played because many false doctrines are promoted in regards to baptism.
+There is only one baptism applicable to Christians today (Ephesians 4:4-6), though the New Testament refers to several with limited application and no longer in effect.
+Christians must understand the role the various baptisms played because many false doctrines are promoted concerning baptism.
 For example, many groups teach that no baptism is necessary.
 Others say that the baptism of the Holy Spirit is the one baptism or that it is needed in addition to Christ's baptism in water.
-Baptism is not a rite to be done to place a check mark on a list of requirements.
+Baptism is not a rite to be done to place a checkmark on a list of requirements.
 Baptism has a significant and essential meaning for becoming a Christian.
 A faithful Christian needs to understand these things.

-Some refer to Hebrews 9:10 where baptismos is used to refer to the cleansing rites used in Judaism.
-However, cleansing rites in Judaism is not an elementary teaching of Christ, so this interpretation does not fit the context.
+Some refer to Hebrews 9:10, where baptismos refers to the cleansing rites used in Judaism.
+However, cleansing rites in Judaism are not an elementary teaching of Christ, so this interpretation does not fit the context.

 Laying on of hands

 Many see this phrase and assume that the writer is referring to the miraculous gifts of the Holy Spirit.
 However, "laying on of hands" has a much broader application.
-"Laying on of hands" is at its core what you approve or who you fellowship.
+"Laying on of hands" is, at its core, what you approve of or who you fellowship with.
 Much space is used in the New Testament concerning the need to have fellowship with Christians and avoid false teachers.
 For example, Timothy was told, "Do not lay hands on anyone hastily, nor share in other people's sins; keep yourself pure" (I Timothy 5:22).
 What you accept or reject is core to defining a person as a Christian.

 The resurrection of the dead

 As Paul pointed out: "For if the dead do not rise, then Christ is not risen.
 And if Christ is not risen, your faith is futile; you are still in your sins!
 Then also those who have fallen asleep in Christ have perished.
 If in this life only we have hope in Christ, we are of all men the most pitiable" (I Corinthians 15:16-20).
 Salvation is the offer of eternal life.
-Since we all die (Hebrews 9:27), then without the possibility of a resurrection, that offer would be meaningless.
+Since we all die (Hebrews 9:27), that offer would be meaningless without the possibility of a resurrection.
 Every faithful Christian ought to understand that the dead will be one day raised.

 Eternal judgment